-Please refer 2011 - May [1] {C} (b) on page no. 33
+Please refer 2011 - May [1] {C} (b) on page no. 32 - Space to write important points for revision -

 2013 - May [3] (d) R & Co., a firm of Chartered Accountants have not revised the terms of engagements and obtained confirmation from the clients, for last 5 years despite changes in business and professional environment.
 Please elucidate the circumstances that may warrant the revision in terms of engagement.
 (4 marks)